 Table shuffleboard is one of my favorite bar games.

 One of the reasons I love it so much is that pretty much anyone can play shuffleboard.
-And most people take to it right away.
+And most people also love it right away.

-But some people decide that the game looks strange or complicated, and they decide it’s not for them.
+Some people see a shuffleboard at a bar and decide that the game looks strange or complicated.
+They decide it’s not for them.
 If that’s you, you’re missing out.

 Don’t worry.
-After reading this guide, you will know how to play shuffleboard.
+After reading this guide, you’ll know everything you need to know about how to play shuffleboard.

-This post will begin with a basic overview of how to play shuffleboard with two or four people.
+This guide will begin with a basic overview of how to play a game of knockoff shuffleboard with two or four people.

-Then we’ll go a little deeper into basic scoring principles technique and equipment.
+Then we’ll go a little deeper into the key rules, basic scoring principles, technique, and standard equipment.
+We also review a few other ways to play shuffleboard at the bar.

 You and your opponent will stand at the same end of the table.